Institutional Diplomas (DE)

 Prerequisites:

-7 Training module (total volume of 64 hours)
+7 Training module (total duration: 64 hours)

 1h4